©

 The 19th century at Châteaufer was an agricultural one, marked by the research and innovations of several distinguished farmers.

-Beneath the old, cracked plaster, an exceptional painted decoration dating back to the castle’s original construction has come to light.
-A team of specialists has now begun to uncover it, with a view to its complete restoration.
-Protected as a historic monument, this unique piece of heritage is well worth a look.
+Beneath the old, cracked plasterwork, an exceptional painted decoration dating back to the original construction of the château has come to light.
+A team of specialists has begun to uncover it with a view to its complete restoration.
+Protected as a historic monument, this unique heritage in the Centre region is well worth a look.

-Since 2007, the farm has been contributing to the restoration of the château’s immediate surroundings.
-Trees have been planted in the middle of the farm plots and along the paths, reorganizing the landscape and enhancing biodiversity.
-The chateau’ s 100 hectares of certified organic farmland are surrounded by woods, a wide variety of crops, vegetable gardens and fruit orchards, all of which are distributed locally, season after season!
+Since 2007, the farm has been helping to restore the castle’s immediate surroundings.
+Trees have been planted in the middle of the farm plots and along the paths, reorganising the landscape and enhancing biodiversity.
+The 100 hectares of certified organically-farmed land around the château are planted with woodland, a wide variety of crops, vegetable gardens and orchards, all of which are distributed locally, season after season!
 The ambitions of sustainability and biodiversity extend from the château to the cultivated fields.
-ChâteauFer cultivates biodiversity as an art of living, a biodiversity that is both habitable and edible!
+ChâteauFer cultivates biodiversity as an art of living, a biodiversity that is habitable and edible!